saemy/transaction_minimizer/README.md

 TODOs
 -----
-- If multiple spans are available with the same number of transactions, choose the one with the smallest (maximum) transaction amount.
+- If multiple paths between two nodes are available, distribute the payments s.t. a globally smallest maximum transaction amount is found.
+A local distribution is already done but this might still lead to an unoptimal global maximum transaction amount.
 - Add a flag if payment tunneling should be used or if only circlic payments should be removed.